The Museum Of Broken Relationships Is Coming To NYC & Here's What I'm Donating

 My ex always used to wear Sperrys.
 I got my first pair about a month into our two-month "break."
 They're comfy, glittery, and I typically got comments on them from first graders.
 When I Instagrammed them, I thought of him immediately.
 We weren't really talking during our amicable break but I knew he'd like them, and in a lot of ways that comforted me.

 We ended our four year relationship, mutually, about a month later.
 It was sad, and difficult, but ultimately it felt right, and I don't think either of us spent too much time mourning the relationship.
-We had had such a strong connection and so much love for each other, but we were growing in different directions and I was on the verge of quarter-life crisis.
+We had had such a strong connection and so much love for each other, but we were growing in different directions.
 Our timing was all off.
 Still, I thought one day I might regret that decision, and I hoped it would be sooner rather than later.

 That moment smacked me on the head one morning in May three years later when I was walking to work and spotted him and his new girlfriend heading toward me.
 My heart stopped.
 Did they see me?
 Was it too late to run?
 Cross the street?
 I've never wanted to hide more in my life.
 And then, seconds later, there they were, standing in front of me and ready to chat.
 That's when it hit me: he had moved on.
 He had found someone that compared to me, or hell, was even better than me.